CuriousCI/biological-evaluation/docs/docs.typ

 (with _target species_, _target pathways_, constraints on the _target species_,
 and the parameters $epsilon, delta in (0, 1)$ for the evalation of the constraints), to generate a SBML model with
-- all the reactions within the _target pathways_ that, both directly and indirectly, generate the _target species_
+- the reactions within the _target pathways_ that, both directly and indirectly, generate the _target species_
 - parameters for the reactions' speeds
 - structural constraints on the reactions' speeds (some reactions are faster than others) #TODO[I still haven't figured out how to get that information